rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 indicating that the program hasn’t handled a possible error.

-The right way to suppress the warning is to actually write error handling, but because you just want to crash this program when a problem occurs, you can use `expect`.
-You’ll learn about recovering from errors in Chapter 9.
+The right way to suppress the warning is to actually write error handling, but in our case we just want to crash this program when a problem occurs, so we can use `expect`.
+You’ll learn about recovering from errors in [Chapter 9][recover]<!-- ignore -->.

 ### Printing Values with `println!` Placeholders

-Aside from the closing curly bracket, there’s only one more line to discuss in the code added so far, which is the following:
+Aside from the closing curly bracket, there’s only one more line to discuss in the code added so far:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-01/src/main.rs:print_guess}}
 ```

-This line prints the string we saved the user’s input in.
-The set of curly brackets, `{}`, is a placeholder: think of `{}` as little crab pincers that hold a value in place.
+This line prints the string that now contains the user’s input.
+The `{}` set of curly brackets is a placeholder: think of `{}` as little crab pincers that hold a value in place.
 You can print more than one value using curly brackets: the first set of curly brackets holds the first value listed after the format string, the second set holds the second value, and so on.
 Printing multiple values in one call to `println!` would look like this: